top of page

 BAR FILOVIA

-My mother's favourite is Bar Filovia, just before Piazzale Roma.
+My mother's favorite is Bar Filovia, just before Piazzale Roma.
 In foreign guides they call it Borgo Molin, but actually that is just the name of a prosecco producer that provided them with the tent!
-Anyway, it is a tiny bar with very little space but a huge choice of absolutely to die for sandwiches!
-My mother was pregnant and often used me as an excuse to eat their tramezzini.
-At the time, the ‘older’ generation prepared everything, while now, you can see fathers and sons…. here, the freshness, the choice of bread and the amazing variety makes standing - sometimes tightly squeezed - well worthwhile!
-You exit the vaporetto, number 1 or 2 and in front of you on the right before ascending the steps is this corner bar!
+Anyway, it is a tiny bar with very little space but a huge choice of absolutely to-die-for sandwiches!
+My mother was pregnant and often used me as an excuse to eat them.
+The freshness, the choice of bread and the amazing variety makes waiting in line well worth it!

 BAR TIZIANO

 Located in Salizada San Crisostomo, one of the busiest streets in Venice from 10 am to 7 pm, this bar has incredibly delicious tramezzini.
 It is one of my best friend's weaknesses and whenever we meet I know that at some point she will ask me if I feel like a tramezzino... and I never fail to say yes!
-We come here and stand (although it is also possible to sit), have a birrino, our snack and leave.
 Oh yes, I forgot to mention that birrini are the tiny glasses (0,10 cl) of beer served only in certain bars in Venice (this because here it's normal to go from one place to the other, so we can't have a pint at every bar!!!!).

 BIRRERIA FORST in CALLE DELLE RASSE

-At Forst they have revisited the traditional tramezzini with their own, still quite enticing, offer that now, though, has become a classic.
-Their ones are rectangular, use thicker bread -both white and black- and include spicier flavours like my all-times favourite that is porchetta and mustard.
+At Forst they have revisited the traditional tramezzini with their own offer that now, though, has become a classic.
+Their ones are rectangular, use thicker bread -both white and black- and include spicier flavors.
+My favorite is porchetta and mustard.
 Here the tramezzini cost 3 euros each, but they are bigger and the filling is very very generous.
 This is the best place for a quick snack close to Saint Mark's and it is also frequented by lots of locals.

-So, if you are looking for a super budget quintessential must have food experience in Venice, go on a tramezzini tasting!
-Have one in each place (not more than one, they look small but they are bombs) and let me know which was your favourite filling.
-Buon appetito!
+So, if you are looking for a super budget quintessential must have food experience in Venice, go on a tramezzini tasting and let me know which was your favorite.

 bottom of page